Claude Platform Docs

 MCP toolset permissions

 MCP toolsets default to always_ask.
-This ensures that new tools that are added to an MCP server do not execute in your application without approval.
+This ensures that new tools added to an MCP server do not execute in your application without approval.
 To auto-approve tools from a trusted MCP server, set default_config.permission_policy on the mcp_toolset entry.

 This example connects a GitHub MCP server and allows its tools to run without confirmation: